By Madeline Bocaro ©

 Released June 8, 1981 UK / June 12, 2981 USA

 A glass half empty.
 Her dead husband’s eyeglasses smeared with his blood.
-The camera lens.
+The window, the camera lens.
 All glass.
 Transparent.
-A misty rainy-day photograph taken from their bedroom window above Central Park – the skyline of the city that he loved.
+A misty rainy-day photograph viewing the New York City skyline through several gloomy horizons – taken from their bedroom window above Central Park.
+Their home.
+The city that John loved.

 This was Yoko’s fragile world in December 1980.

 In the early days, glass for Yoko was a clear portal to the world outside.
 Her Painting to Let the Evening Light Go Through consisted of a transparent pane for letting in light.
 Her glass keys opened the sky.
 Her glass hammer could not break anything without breaking itself.
 But in December 1980, glass became Yoko’s only protection.
-She began to wear dark shades, hiding her eyes – a barrier between her and the world.
+She began to wear dark shades (John had recently selected them for her) hiding her eyes – a barrier between her and the world.
 Yoko would spend decades behind glass.